mbarcia/CSV-Payments-PoC/docs/README.md

 The documentation site now includes:

 1. **Search Functionality**: Users can search across all documentation pages using the search bar in the top navigation
-2. **Multi-Version Support**: Documentation is available for multiple versions of the Pipeline Framework:
+2. **Multi-Version Support**: Documentation is available for multiple versions of the The Pipeline Framework:
    - v0.9.0 (current)
    - v0.8.0
    - v0.7.0